 How Can I Make My WiFi Stronger?

 How Can I Make My WiFi Stronger?
 WiFi networks allow us to be more mobile in our homes or offices.
-Poor performance can make the experience more annoying than useful.
-Here are some points to look at to make your WiFi a powerful tool.
+Poor performance though can make the experience more annoying than useful.
+Here are some tips to make your WiFi a powerful tool.

 Why is my WiFi Connection Slow?